amanraut46/interviewQuestionAksInterview/WebApiAndMvc.md

 # 37. **How does `Map` differ from using `Use` with conditions (like checking `context.Request.Path`)?**
     `Map` provides a cleaner way to branch by path, instead of writing `if` conditions manually inside `Use`.

-Got it 👍 — you want the **interview-style question** along with the explanation.
-Here’s how it can be framed and answered:

 # 38 How can you send or handle large files using Azure Service Bus, given that Service Bus has message size limits?

 ---